 The LB21 grant program is unique; no other institution or program explicitly services IMLS’s mission in meeting the needs of training the next generation of library service professionals.
 As such, it is critical that the LB21 program is evaluated to ensure it is serving its intended purpose.

 No data are currently available on the efficacy of the grant program; the current information collection is necessary to obtain grantee information and program participants’ views of the grant’s effectiveness.
 The study was designed to minimize burden to the greatest extent possible by inviting participants to only one interview.
-No technical or legal obstacles to this reduction of burden.A7 Explain Any Special Circumstances
+No technical or legal obstacles to this reduction of burden.

+There is no plan to follow-up with grantees beyond the scope of this study.
+In addition, evaluators will not follow-up with respondents beyond the 60 minute phone interview.
+To avoid the need for follow-up questions, interviewers have been trained to carry out a thorough examination of archival data and following the interview protocol will also help to assure the information gathered is robust enough to produce meaningful findings.
+By asking similar questions of all respondents within each grant type and paying careful attention to questions that arise based on the existing data, the evaluators will be able to gather useful and meaningful data during the interviews, which will be supported by the archival research data as well.
+Interviewers will have weekly internal communications to identify places where additional information may need to be added into the protocols.
+The interviewers also will be holding meetings between the interviewers and the evaluation team to identify when we have hit information saturation on some questions which can then be de-emphasized during interviews with future respondents in order to further lesson the burden on the respondents.
+These meetings are also to ensure that the interviews are providing the necessary data to produce a meaningful analysis.

+A7 Explain Any Special Circumstances

 None of the special circumstances apply to these data collections.